 Step 5 – Use the Fix tool in the Backdrop menu to blend and erase parts of the background you want to remove.
 Use light finger brushes to blur the background surrounding your face, so it looks natural.

 Step 6 – Use the tools in the Adjust menu to blur the background and edit the light and shadows.

-Now you’ll never have to delete a perfectly good selfie just because of some idiot ruining the background.
-Are they ruining your photo?
+Now you’ll never have to delete a perfectly good selfie because of some idiot jogging in the background and ruining your photo.
 Just remove them!
-Quick, easy, and could save your selfie.
+It’s quick, easy, and could save your selfie.